hitrangnek/hr-analyst-dashboard-atliq/README.md

 * Sick leave increased in **late May and early June**.
 This may have been caused by seasonal weather changes and the spread of common viruses.
 * Attendance dropped to its lowest point (**77.92%**) in **mid-May**.
 During the same period, both WFH and sick leave rates increased.

+## Final Conclusion
+### Business Recommendations

+* **Optimize office space:** Since many employees work from home on Fridays, the company could introduce an optional Friday WFH policy.
+This could reduce office space usage by up to 13% and lower costs for unused workspace.

+* **Plan team activities on high-attendance days:** Team meetings, workshops, and collaborative activities should be scheduled on Mondays and Tuesdays because these days have the highest in-office attendance rates (93.16% and 93.03%).

+* **Prepare for seasonal sick leave:** Create backup plans for late spring and early summer when sick leave tends to increase.
+This may include cross-training employees and adjusting project timelines to reduce the impact on important tasks.

 ## Dashboard
 ![Dashboard Preview](./screenshot-dashboard.png)